-The reason why it is important to know your heart rate while exercising is that it indicates your current effort level and available work capacity, and it provides information about how close you are working to your aerobic and anaerobic thresholds.
+It is important to know your heart rate while exercising, as it indicates your effort level and available work capacity, and provides information about how close you are working to your aerobic and anaerobic thresholds.

-The main heart rate zones include the 50-60% of maximum heart rate (Whats your MHR – MHR is roughly calculated with the following equation: 220 – age = MHR), which is suitable for performing light cardio to improve blood flow and circulation.
-It is therefore ideal of warming up and cooling down and is the base zone used to target fat stores for use as a main source of energy.
+The 50-60% zone of maximum heart rate , is suitable for performing light cardio to improve blood flow and circulation.
+It is ideal for warming up and cooling down and is the base zone used to target fat stores for use as a main source of energy.

 Working out in the 60-70% of MHR range is ideal for developing general fitness and is the ideal range for utilising fat stores as an energy source, as it engages more of the cardiovascular and respiratory systems due to the increasing load.